kacyphan7/Galaxy-Shooter/README.md

     }
   }
 ```

-The `Player` class handles the player's spaceship.
-The `Alien` class handles the alien spaceships, including generating them and moving them across the screen.
-The `Bullet` class handles the bullets fired by both the player and the aliens.

 In the game, players must defend against a row of alien enemies that will descend towards the screen every 5 seconds.
 Additionally, a new row of aliens will appear every 10 seconds, creating a continuous loop until the game is over using the `setInterval` method.